v-morello/clfd/README.md

 **TODO: Update the link above once the paper is on arXiv.**

+### Python version

+The core of ``clfd`` works with both python 2.7 and python 3; however it requires the python bindings of the [PSRCHIVE](http://psrchive.sourceforge.net/) to interact with psrfits archives, and on most systems these work only with python <= 2.7.

 ### Installation

 Clone the repository into the directory of your choice, go to the root directory of clfd, and run